filter count :1266

 Making Malt Whisky

-The creation of single malt whisky depends on five key processes: malting, mashing fermentation, distillation and maturation.
+The creation of single malt whisky depends on five key processes: malting, mashing, fermentation, distillation and maturation.

 The 'malt' in single malt whisky is malted barley - but what is malting?
 Malting is a process that turns starches inside the barley grain into fermentable sugars and it's an essential first step in making whisky.